-Once a residence for the prince-bishops of Konstanz on the other side of the lake, the town centre is filled with evidence of its history.
+Once a residence for the prince-bishops of Konstanz on the other side of the lake, the old town centre is filled with evidence of its history.

 The 'old castle' - the medieval Burg Meersburg - still towers above the surrounding houses while the 'new castle' - the Neues Schloss - sits above the steep vineyards that are a striking feature of the town.

-The town is nowadays an attractive centre for exploring Lake Constance, with regular ferries across to Konstanz and the flower island of Mainau as well as to other destinations along the shoreline.
+The historic town is nowadays an attractive centre for exploring Lake Constance, with regular ferries across to Konstanz and the flower island of Mainau as well as to other destinations along the shoreline.

 Details of the best ways of getting to the town and options for places to stay on arrival are available on our Meersburg travel page: